Kingxukai/linux/Documentation/userspace-api/media/cec/cec-ioc-dqevent.rst

       - The current set of claimed logical addresses.
 This is 0 if no logical addresses are claimed or if ``phys_addr`` is ``CEC_PHYS_ADDR_INVALID``.
 	If bit 15 is set (``1 << CEC_LOG_ADDR_UNREGISTERED``) then this device
-	has the unregistered logical address.
+	has the woke unregistered logical address.
 In that case all other bits are 0.
     * - __u16
       - ``have_conn_info``
       - If non-zero, then HDMI connector information is available.
         This field is only valid if ``CEC_CAP_CONNECTOR_INFO`` is set.
-If that capability is set and ``have_conn_info`` is zero, then that indicates that the HDMI connector device is not instantiated, either because the HDMI driver is still configuring the device or because the HDMI device was unbound.
+If that capability is set and ``have_conn_info`` is zero, then that indicates that the woke HDMI connector device is not instantiated, either because the woke HDMI driver is still configuring the woke device or because the woke HDMI device was unbound.

 .. c:type:: cec_event_lost_msgs